Reading time: 12 minutes

 “None are more hopelessly enslaved than those who falsely believe they are free.”– Goethe

-The Addiction of Trauma Bonding
+Addiction of Trauma Bonding

 Trauma bond addiction happens in abusive relationships, where short moments of kindness interrupt long periods of harsh treatment.
+This pattern leads to an addictive cycle, with the victim craving their abuser’s occasional warmth, praise, and validation.

-This cycle keeps drawing them back into the abusive cycle, believing that they can change the abuser into a better person.
+This keeps drawing them back into the abusive cycle, believing that they can change the abuser into a better person.

-Key Aspects of Trauma Bond Addiction
+Key Features of Trauma Bond Addiction

-• Repetition Compulsion: Repetition compulsion occurs when a victim of emotional trauma looks for similar situations in an attempt to resolve the original trauma.
+- Repetition Compulsion: Repetition compulsion occurs when a victim of emotional trauma looks for similar situations in an attempt to resolve the original trauma.
 They enter new toxic relationships, aiming to “fix things this time.”
 However, since this urge is mostly unconscious, they end up repeating similar patterns with the new abuser.
 This often deepens the existing trauma instead of resolving it.

-• Toxic Dependency: Trauma bonding builds up a toxic dependency on the person giving the trauma, as victims often endure abuse out of fear, to avoid further abuse.
+- Toxic Dependency: Trauma bonding builds up a toxic dependency on the person giving the trauma, as victims often endure abuse out of fear, to avoid further abuse.
 It shows the unyielding nature of addiction, even creating the illusion of “getting better at walking on eggshells” around the abuser.

-• Similar to Drug Addiction: The intense mental and emotional reactions in trauma bonding are similar to those in drug addiction.
+- Similar to Drug Addiction: The intense mental and emotional reactions in trauma bonding are similar to those in drug addiction.

-• Craving for Approval: The victim’s urge to seek the abuser’s approval is so strong that they are often ready to overlook potential harm.
+- Craving for Approval: The victim’s urge to seek the abuser’s approval is so strong that they are often ready to overlook potential harm.

-• Cycle of Abuse and Reward: The abuser’s inconsistent pattern of punishment and reward creates a cycle that strengthens the bond, trapping the victim.
+- Cycle of Abuse and Reward: The abuser’s inconsistent pattern of punishment and reward creates a cycle that strengthens the bond, trapping the victim.

-• Driven by Brain Chemistry: Brain chemicals like dopamine and oxytocin, released during trauma bonding, reinforce the connection, much like chemical addiction.
+- Driven by Brain Chemistry: Brain chemicals like dopamine and oxytocin, released during trauma bonding, reinforce the connection, much like chemical addiction.

-• Unpredictable Kindness and Cruelty: The abuser’s irregular shifts between being kind and cruel cause strong emotional responses in the victim, adding to the bond’s intensity.
+- Unpredictable Kindness and Cruelty: The abuser’s irregular shifts between being kind and cruel cause strong emotional responses in the victim, adding to the bond’s intensity.

-• Intense Desire to Please: The victim’s overwhelming need to please the abuser and earn occasional affection turns into an addiction-like compulsion, where the desire for validation overshadows the presence of abuse.
+- Intense Desire to Please: The victim’s overwhelming need to please the abuser and earn occasional affection turns into an addiction-like compulsion, where the desire for validation overshadows the presence of abuse.

-Causes of Trauma Bonding Addiction
+What Causes Trauma Bond Addiction

 These are the six possible causes of trauma bonding addiction formation: